 Aphrodisiac oysters and chocolate — Portland, Maine

-After dinner, use this comped ticket certificate to sip classy cocktails while taking in the action of dueling pianos at Sainte Rocke in Hermosa Beach, followed by a romantic walk under the moonlight along the sandy coast.
-Up in Hollywood, February is awards season, which means star-gazing is at its finest throughout La La Land right now.
-Even if you don’t see The Gos (ahem, Ryan Gosling) lounging at a nightclub off the strip, you can still hit Hollywood Boulevard and make your way down the Walk of Fame for the budget-friendly cost of $0.
+After dinner, head just up the street to The Chained Rabbit for a craft cocktail, or head down to Hollywood.
+February is awards season, which means star-gazing is at its finest throughout La La Land right now.
+Even if you don’t see “The Gos” lounging at a nightclub off the strip, you can still hit Hollywood Boulevard and make your way down the Walk of Fame for the budget-friendly cost of $0.